 - Repurpose solid materials.
 Stacked bricks, stones, or concrete blocks can form the short ends of a basic bed, reducing how much lumber you need.

-Avoid the temptation to use treated wood as a cost-cutting shortcut.
-The reason why matters and is covered in the materials section below.
+Avoid treated wood as a cost-cutting shortcut — the reasons are covered in the materials section below.

 Which Materials Work Best for a DIY Raised Bed?